skinnyandbald/claude/README.md

 ### Strategic Value

 Creates authentic partnership with institutional memory.
-Each session builds cumulative knowledge rather than stateless interaction, delivering productivity gains equivalent to working with a team member who has perfect recall of all architectural decisions.
+Each session builds cumulative knowledge rather than stateless interaction, delivering productivity gains equivalent to working with a team member who has perfect recall of all decisions.

 ## Quick Start